 Human ArknzaHumans (often patterned after powerful Arkn) whose Arkn blood and powers are dormant, rather than absent.
 They are typically human "counterparts" to Hethe-blooded Arkn.

 Alex is the sole surviving member of the Winter Family Massacre.
 He is deeply troubled, and suffers from multiple mental health issues due to the childhood trauma.
 While undergoing therapy with Dr. Ellis, he agrees to participate in a trial of a new, untested medication; shortly after he begins taking it, he starts seeing strange, malicious masked creatures and experiencing missing time (and other strange phenomena).
-Eventually, he discovers that he is the Guarded Human and human "translation" of King Uriel, as well as the human half of the third Arknza and the vessel for the Hethian Scrolls of Creation.
+Eventually, he discovers that he is the Guarded Human and human "translation" of King Uriel and the human half of the third Arknza, as well as the vessel for the Hethian Scrolls of Creation.

 For tropes related to his converge self, see "Uriel Alexander Winter".

 - Bash Brothers: He and James are this in "Square Roots".